 Exhibition venue: Culturesphere Gallery, Munich

-The exhibition focused on five artists and designers who, with their approaches, methods and objects, set inspiring impulses for a more sustainable material culture and encourage future-oriented perspectives.
-It presented works by renowned artists: Martina Dempf, Emmanuel Heringer, Zena Holloway, Cara Murphy & Jochen Rueth.
+The exhibition focused on five artists and designers who, with their approaches, methods and objects, offer inspiring impulses for a more sustainable material culture and encourage future-oriented perspectives.
+It presented works by renowned artists: Martina Dempf, Emmanuel Heringer, Zena Holloway, Cara Murphy and Jochen Rueth.

-Exerpt exhibition text: The current global crises show that we need to fundamentally reconsider our ways of thinking and acting as individuals and as a society.
-Doing so, we must be aware that we do not act isolated from the physical world.
+Excerpt of the exhibition text: The current global crises show that we need to fundamentally reconsider our ways of thinking and acting as individuals and as a society.
+Doing so, we must be aware that we do not act in isolation from the physical world.
 Instead, our perceptions, emotions, social relationships and even our bodies are shaped by the material world that surrounds us, which thus has a significant impact on our thoughts and actions.

 Hence, there is a reciprocal relationship between matter and mind, which manifests in our material culture.
 Consequently, the things we create and surround ourselves with go far beyond form and function: they embody and reflect how we think.
 Artists and designers have always contributed to shaping material culture, which makes them important players in the context of transformative change.